Gray makes Premier League return with Everton

 He has linked up with Benitez's squad in Florida ahead of Everton’s participation in the Florida Cup.

-Everton were due to face either Arsenal or Inter after playing against Colombian side Millonarios, but the Gunners and the Serie A champions have pulled out of the competition due to coronavirus concerns.
+Everton was due to face either Arsenal or Inter after playing against Colombian side Millonarios, but the Gunners and the Serie A champion pulled out of the competition due to coronavirus concerns.